 - Following this module, participants will be able to: Articulate the preparation with the conduct of the negotiation.
 Deploy a purchasing strategy in negotiation points.
-Build a tactics according to the positioning of the buying - company in front of the vendor. • Be aware of the unconscious reflexes.
+Build a tactics according to the positioning of the buying - company in front of the vendor. - Be aware of the unconscious reflexes. - Assert and re-work your conscious negotiation style and leadership.
+Diagnose intercultural mismatches before they block the negotiation.
+Get out of negotiation deadlocks, etc.